ljunggren/boozang-docs/README.md

 **Re-picking an element**

 First step if an action isn´t working as expected is simply to re-pick the element in the application window.
-After re-picking, click in the element dialog and see if the correct element is highlighted.
 To make sure, double-click the action and confirm that the action is working.

+Tip: Click in the element dialog and see if the correct element is highlighted in the application window.

 **Edit element with DOM picker**

 If this is still not sufficient, you can try to edit the element.
 If the current element is not found in the application window, the user will be asked to pick the element.
 If found, the DOM picker window will be launched which allows the user to fine-tune the element path

 ### Understanding the DOM picker
-For this reason, to be able to deliver new features fast without forcing the end user to re-learn, we added an online help function inside the tool.
-Simply click the question mark in the user interface, and click the functionality and an explanation will appear.
+The DOM picker allows the user to precisely specify the element selector.
+During recording, Boozang will under normal circumstances be able to guess the best unique element path.
+In some cases,  it´s desirable to override the pre-determined element path.

+Common cases when element path needs to be changed

+**Wrong element picked**

+When clicking on the element, if the wrong element is highlighted, this means the path isn´t good.
+Try re-picking the element.
+If the problem is still there, edit the element path using the DOM picker.

+**Element index > 0**

+If the element index > 0 it means that the element isn´t uniquely identified.
+This will be indicated by a warning.
+Use the DOM picker to make sure the checkbox icon turns green (meaning element index ==0).

+**Extract data**

+Whe extracting data, the data itself should not be used as an element selector.
+Use the DOM picker to key of id or class, or other attributes.

 ![example image](images/dom-picker.png "An exemplary image")

 **Element path operation**

 The element path has the following operations.
-We've expanded the jQuery selction standard to create a more human-readable code to identify elements.
+Boozang uses an expanded version of the jQuery selction standard to create a more human-readable code to identify elements.
 The basic pattern is that the lowercase jQuery standard operations, while uppercase operations are case-insensitive.
-All recorded will generate Uppercase operations.
+All recordings will generate Uppercase operations by default.
 The operations that will be recorded for a test-case is marked by an asterix (*)

 * nodeContains (*):  Is true if the selected element (case-insensitive) have the exact string alongside other strings
   ```